 POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

-The couple made it legal in Llano, Texas which is about a hour and a half from Austin.
+The couple made it legal in Llano, Texas which is about an hour and a half from Austin.
 Llano was the edge of the western frontier until 1875.
-It’s not hard to imaging that frontier even today as you leave the traffic and noise of Austin far behind when you cross US 281 on Highway 71.
+It’s not hard to imagine that frontier even today as you leave the traffic and noise of Austin far behind when you cross US 281 on Highway 71.

 Possibly blinded by love to Clyde’s unhappy transformation, Bonnie was still committed the schoolboy she’d met in 1930.
 She loyally rode with her man throughout their short outlaw life and into the ambush in Louisiana that ended it on May 23, 1934.

 There is a picture of the couple at the Dabbs Hotel with Clyde partially hidden behind his favorite getaway car, a 1934 Ford with the 221 cubic-inch Flathead 21-stud V-8.
-They must have relished the days they spent at the Dabbs and at the Llano River, since they had to know their time was running out.
+I couldn’t find the date of the picture, but the presence of the new Ford means they were months if not weeks away from that ambush.

 The food carried on the outlaw theme